SofyanAkbar94/mlops-project-2024/README.md

   ![alt text](image-3.png)

 ## USED TECHNOLOGIES
-- Terraform - as Infrastructure-as-Code (IaC) provide setup gcp services;
+- Terraform - as Infrastructure-as-Code (IaC) provide setup azure services;
 - MLFlow - for experiment tracking and model registry
 - MageAI - for orchestration load, transform, train, inference, export;
 - Azure container instances - for run mage and run model in cloud;